poissonconsulting/checkr/README.md

 #> Error: y can only include values 1 or 2
 check_vector(y, c(0, 1, 2, 3, NA))
 ```

+### Objects, Warnings and Errors

+Almost all functions either throw an informative error or return an invisible copy of the object (which allows them to be used in pipes).
+The only exceptions are `checkor()` which returns an invisible TRUE if one or more checks passes or an invisible FALSE otherwise (if `error = FALSE`) and `check_count()` and `check_string()` with `coerce = TRUE` which accept and coerce non-negative whole real scalars and single element ordered or unordered factors, respectively.

 ### Naming Objects